douglasF5/amber-web-app/README.md

 ## Extra notes

-- As an exercise, this project wasn’t focused on advanced optimizations regarding data storage, processing, accessibility, scalability, cross-browser compatibility, etc. There’s still a lot to be done about it.
-- The UI was re-designed for this exercise.
-- As most projects, this one is not bug/error-free.
-If you find any bug or unexpected behavior, feel free to reach out to dfaferreira46@gmail.com
+- This project is purely a practical exercise intended for developing and/or showcasing my skills in the tools/techniques/concepts mentioned above.
+It's not meant to be a complete production-ready solution.
+Feel free to reach out if you have any questions or simply want to chat about it!
+- This exercise was built following lessons by [Rocketseat](https://www.rocketseat.com.br/).
+It may or may not have been adapted/redesigned by me.